Razvan-CoPa/ePortfolio/Personal_Assistant/README.md

 🗣️ Voice input and speech feedback

 ### Author
-Developed with ❤️ by Razvan Paraschiva
-Inspired by the idea of a smart yet minimal digital assistant.
+Developed with ❤️ by Razvan Paraschiva, inspired by the idea of a smart yet minimal digital assistant.